flutter/plugins/CONTRIBUTING.md

-As of January 2021, we are no longer accepting non-critical PRs for plugins for which there is a corresponding [Flutter Community Plus Plugin](https://plus.fluttercommunity.dev/), as we hope that in time we're able to transition users to those versions of the plugins.
+As of January 2021, we are no longer accepting non-critical PRs for plugins for which there is a corresponding [Flutter Community Plus Plugin](https://plus.fluttercommunity.dev/), as we hope in time to be able to transition users to those versions of the plugins.
 If you have a PR for something other than a critical issue (crashes, build failures, null safety, etc.) for any of the following plugins, we encourage you to submit it